reidfalconer/agribrain/README.md

 4. You should be good to go!!
 Make sure your cwd is set to the base level of this repo. run `shinyApp()` in your console, or click the `Run App` button in RStudio.

-5. You should then see something like this:
+5. You should see sth as below.

 **Analytics engine:**